rhyden-kx/DSA4264/Technical Report.md

 ## 3.2 Limitations
-- 1. *Model Limitations in Toxicity and Hatefulness Differentiation:* LionGuard’s toxicity and hatefulness scores are limited by a lack of category-specific insights, especially in detecting less explicit, context-dependent hatefulness markers.
+1. **Model Limitations in Toxicity and Hatefulness Differentiation:** LionGuard’s toxicity and hatefulness scores are limited by a lack of category-specific insights, especially in detecting less explicit, context-dependent hatefulness markers.
 The model’s bias toward explicitly harmful language may mean it under-reports subtle, situational hatefulness often present in complex discussions around race or religion.
-- 2. *Limitations in Topic Modelling accuracy due to lack of meaningful corpus:* We acknowledge that the topic modelling coherence scores in this analysis is weak, this is due to the method of Coherence Scorings which take into account term frequency and n-grams probability.
+2. **Limitations in Topic Modelling accuracy due to lack of meaningful corpus:** We acknowledge that the topic modelling coherence scores in this analysis is weak, this is due to the method of Coherence Scorings which take into account term frequency and n-grams probability.
 Due to the short nature of comments, as well as unconventional sentence structures of Singlish, it would affect the effectiveness of coherence scoring systems.
-Limitations in Topic Model Precision Due to Resource Constraints: The project employed LDA-based topic modelling constrained by limited computational resources.
+3. **Limitations in Topic Model Precision Due to Resource Constraints:** The project employed LDA-based topic modelling constrained by limited computational resources.
 Consequently, we focused on broad themes without exploring more granular subtopics, which may restrict the specificity of our conclusions, especially for nuanced or high-volume discussions.
 This constraint limits the granularity achievable in our findings, which could impact the depth of subtopic insights for large-scale discussions.

-3.3 Technical Assumptions
+## 3.3 Technical Assumptions
-Model Suitability for Localized Content: We assume that the LionGuard model, designed specifically for Singaporean discourse, is suitable for detecting the nuanced toxicity and hatefulness in local contexts, especially compared to global models like HateBERT.
+1. **Model Suitability for Localized Content:** We assume that the LionGuard model, designed specifically for Singaporean discourse, is suitable for detecting the nuanced toxicity and hatefulness in local contexts, especially compared to global models like HateBERT.
 This is based on LionGuard’s localized training data, which captures both English and Singlish language patterns, making it more attuned to local language subtleties.
-Sampling Representativeness: Due to computational constraints, our analysis uses a sample-based approach, with the assumption that the randomly selected 500,000 comments provide an accurate representation of the overall discourse in each subreddit and across time.
+2. **Sampling Representativeness:** Due to computational constraints, our analysis uses a sample-based approach, with the assumption that the randomly selected 500,000 comments provide an accurate representation of the overall discourse in each subreddit and across time.
 We assume these samples encapsulate the typical range of toxicity and hatefulness levels present, despite inevitable content exclusions.
-Data Structure and Labeling Reliability: We assume that LionGuard’s labels for toxicity and hatefulness—calibrated for Singaporean language nuances—are accurate and contextually relevant to Singaporean Reddit discussions.
+3. **Data Structure and Labeling Reliability:** We assume that LionGuard’s labels for toxicity and hatefulness—calibrated for Singaporean language nuances—are accurate and contextually relevant to Singaporean Reddit discussions.
 This means that LionGuard’s categorizations reliably differentiate between levels of toxicity and hatefulness based on linguistic and cultural markers.
 This assumption is central to our analysis, as we rely on LionGuard’s labels to consistently interpret toxicity and hatefulness scores across various local topics, situated in Singaporean internet culture.
-Threshold Sensitivity for Cultural Nuances: We assume that LionGuard has an effective threshold for detecting culturally specific terms and local discourse patterns.
+4. **Threshold Sensitivity for Cultural Nuances:** We assume that LionGuard has an effective threshold for detecting culturally specific terms and local discourse patterns.
 This means we expect LionGuard to accurately classify varying levels of toxicity and hatefulness in Singlish or informal language commonly seen in Singaporean discourse without conflating colloquial expressions with harmful intent.

-3.4 Data
+## 3.4 Data
-The Data used for this project was provided in class by Professor Khoo.
+1. The Data used for this project was provided in class by Professor Khoo.
 It is a collection of 4932728 rows of reddit comments from 2020 to 2023, with additional data such as timestamp, moderation information and subreddit IDs.
 Data Filtering and Pre-Processing Constraints: We removed any non-english characters, punctuation and emojis from the text comments to aid in language processing for our sentiment analysis.
 We note that Singaporean English relies heavily on expressive language markers, including emoji use and non-standard terms.
 Consequently, certain comment tones or intents may have been diluted or misinterpreted due to these preprocessing decisions, potentially skewing our analysis.
-In our initial preprocessing we also removed any empty comments, as well as comments marked as [deleted] or [removed] since they would not be useful for sentiment analysis.
+2. In our initial preprocessing we also removed any empty comments, as well as comments marked as [deleted] or [removed] since they would not be useful for sentiment analysis.
 However, we later found out that some of these removals were due to moderation, and reprocessed the data to analyse these moderated comments.
 Unaddressed Singaporean Linguistic Features: We removed stopwords using the NLTK English stopword list.
 However, Singaporean stopwords (e.g., "lah," "lor," "ah") were not included, which could introduce noise in our topic models and word frequency analyses.
 The absence of these localized stopwords may have skewed outputs, possibly leading to noise in our topic model outputs and misrepresentations in frequency-based visualizations like word clouds, subsequently affecting the clarity of our insights.
-Data Representation of Subreddit-Specific Dynamics: Each subreddit analyzed in this study—r/singapore, r/singaporeraw, and r/singaporehappenings—caters to distinct user groups and content moderation philosophies.
+3. Data Representation of Subreddit-Specific Dynamics: Each subreddit analyzed in this study—r/singapore, r/singaporeraw, and r/singaporehappenings—caters to distinct user groups and content moderation philosophies.
 This diversity provides valuable insights into various community dynamics but also complicates the generalization of findings.
 For instance, while r/singaporeraw allows for more unrestricted speech, r/singapore may adopt a stricter approach to content moderation.
 These variances impact the scalability and applicability of our recommendations across communities, given the different operational cultures.

+---
-4. Findings:
+# 4. Findings:
-4.1 Trend over time
+## 4.1 Trend over time
-Hypothesis 1: Toxicity & hatefulness has been increasing overtime.
-True.
+### Hypothesis 1: Toxicity & hatefulness has been increasing overtime. ✅*True*

 Fig 2.
 By plotting the daily average hateful and toxic scores (Fig 2.), we can see that toxicity and hatefulness has increased over time.
 Both of which saw a sharp increase since March 2023, but especially the months of September and October that year.